Notable People

 Why Gil-Shuster belongs in a durable library

-A rebuilt AmazingJews archive should not only preserve stars, founders, and officeholders.
-It should also preserve people who invented a durable way of seeing.
+A rebuilt AmazingJews archive should preserve stars, founders, officeholders, and people who invented a durable way of seeing.

 That is more revealing than many polished panel discussions.